open-policy-agent/opa/docs/docs/policy-reference/_examples/strings/endswith/file-extension/intro.md

 extensions, email domains, or other trailing markers where `contains` would match in the wrong place.

-This example only allows uploads whose names end with `.json` or `.yaml`.
+This example denies filenames that do not end with `.json` or `.yaml`.